alcandelario/bookaday/README.md

 A React Native app that displays a suggested book to read as part of a Book A Day challenge, and links to Amazon for purchasing or downloading samples.

-"[CLICK HERE](https://raw.github.com/alcandelario/bookaday/master/BookADay.apk)" to try the demo Android version now!
+[CLICK HERE](https://raw.github.com/alcandelario/bookaday/master/BookADay.apk) to try the demo Android version now!
 (Assuming the Android device can install apps from unknown sources)

 ![Screenshot](/sample.png?raw=true "BookADay Screenshot")